Jake Sullivan: Obama administration

 In 2008, Sullivan was an advisor to Hillary Clinton during the primary cycle and then to Barack Obama during the general election campaign.
 He prepared Clinton and Obama for debates.
-When Clinton became secretary of state, Sullivan joined as her deputy chief of staff and director of policy planning, and he travelled with her to 112 countries.
+When Clinton became secretary of state, Sullivan was named her deputy chief of staff and Director of Policy Planning, and traveled with her to 112 countries.
+In 2012, Sullivan approvingly wrote that Al-Qaeda "was on our side in Syria" to Clinton.
+Clinton later joked that Sullivan was a potential future president of the United States.

-Sullivan worked in the Obama administration as deputy assistant to the president and national security advisor to Vice President Joe Biden.
+Sullivan worked in the Obama administration as deputy assistant to the president and National Security Advisor to Vice President Joe Biden.
 He became Biden's top security aide in February 2013 after Clinton stepped down as secretary of state.
 In those posts, he played a role in shaping U.S. foreign policy towards Libya, Syria, and Myanmar.

 On June 20, 2014, The New York Times reported that Sullivan was leaving the administration in August 2014 to teach at Yale Law School.
 As of 2020, he was a nonresident senior fellow at the Carnegie Endowment for International Peace.